Hierarchical Machines

 Workingwith childRed→"Working.Red"Workingwith childGreen→"Working.Green"

-Section titled “Transitions”- Child transitions are prefixed:
+Section titled “Transition Resolution”- Child transitions are automatically prefixed:

 Red: { tick: "Green" }→"Working.Red": { tick: "Working.Green" } - Parent transitions apply to all child leaves: